DockYard/ember-cli-deploy-compress/README.md

 ### zopfli

-Use node-zopfli for compression (better than regular gzip compression, but slower).
+Use node-zopfli for gzip compression (better than regular gzip compression but worse that brotli compression.
+When brotli is not available for your browsers it's a good option, but compression takes more time).

 If set to `true`, you will need to `npm install node-zopfli --save-dev` in your app.